Schulze method: Ties and alternative implementations

 When allowing users to have ties in their preferences, the outcome of the Schulze method naturally depends on how these ties are interpreted in defining d[*,*].
 Two natural choices are that d[A, B] represents either the number of voters who strictly prefer A to B (A>B), or the margin of (voters with A>B) minus (voters with B>A).
 But no matter how the ds are defined, the Schulze ranking has no cycles, and assuming the ds are unique it has no ties.

 Although ties in the Schulze ranking are unlikely, they are possible.
-Schulze's original paper proposed breaking ties in accordance with a voter selected at random, and iterating as needed.
+Schulze's original paper recommended breaking ties by random ballot.

-An alternative way to describe the winner of the Schulze method is the following procedure: